Theories of Reading: Phonics, Whole Language, and Beyond

 The main reading theories include phonics (sound-symbol relationships), whole language (meaning-focused), interactive model (combining bottom-up and top-down processing), dual-route model (lexical and nonlexical pathways), and sociocultural theories (context-based learning).
 Each theory offers unique insights into how children develop reading skills, with research showing that combining approaches yields 35% better results than single-method instruction.
-Most effective programs integrate multiple theories to address diverse learning needs.
+Most effective programmes integrate multiple theories to address diverse learning needs.

 Reading, a fundamental skill in every child's cognitive development, invites a diverse array of theories of reading development that aim to explain its multifaceted nature.
 Scholars agree that understanding the reading process is an intricate task, as it smoothly interweaves cognitive, linguistic, and sociocultural dimensions.
 The process of reading, as a result, goes beyond the mere decoding of symbols; it is a dynamic interaction between the text and the reader's previous knowledge, beliefs, and attitudes.